it4biz/pentaho-performance-monitoring/README.md

 ### Installation
 * Please use Pentaho Marketplace.
+* It does not work in a Windows Server, please use this plug-in only with Linux or Mac

 ### Support
 * If you need support please feel free to create a issue here https://github.com/it4biz/pentaho-performance-monitoring/issues we will do our best to help you.